EgeEken/Image-Processing/README.md

 Submerges an area of land based on the given topographical data and satellite image

-(This one isn't exactly "image processing" like the other ones but i relied heavily on analyzing the colors from the topographical map data because i couldnt extract the data directly from the website i was using.
+(This one isn't exactly "image processing" like the other ones but i relied heavily on analyzing the colors from the topographical map images because i couldn't extract the data directly from the website i was using.
 And this school project was what inspired me to work on these other image processing projects so i thought it would be fitting to include it here)